percona/everest-operator/docs/proposals/001-DatabaseCluster-Templates/proposal.md

 As a DBA I would like to template Cluster and DB parameters for several different environments.
 #### Story 2

-As an SRE I would like to template k8s and cloud infrastructural parameters.
+As an SRE I would like to template Kubernetes specific and cloud infrastructural parameters.

 ### Risks and Mitigations